CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 ### What is Fetch made of?

-Fetch is an example of a javascript which has a very specific structure.
+Fetch uses a javascript pattern called "Promises" which has a very specific structure.

+Using Promises allows us to schedule functions to be called after some asynchronous code finishes running.
+We can specify different functions depending on whether the asynchronous code was successful or ran into an error.

+Promises can make it easier to split our code into small well-named functions, and make code easier to read.
+They also make it easier to handle errors.

 ```javascript
 let promiseToDoHomeWork = new Promise(function (resolve, reject) {